 This level of partnership could extend on a country-wide basis some of the previous and existing IUC collaborations between Flemish universities and university centres in the S to form TE consortia.
 These are designed to extend the benefits already accrued and enable other possibly isolated and young HE institutions in the same country to receive support along the lines of those previously engaged in VLIR-UOS IUC collaborations.
 The experienced institution would act as the "HUB" institution to build, strengthen and develop interdisciplinary academic activities in universities located different locations within the country.
 The emphasis in this initiative will be on upgrading, strengthening and improving standards of TE learning capacity nationally and to foster research activities on agreed thematic areas (or possibly one thematic area with a general emphasis on poverty reduction).
 Intermediate institutions and organizations developing TE strategies in a country (such as Academy of Sciences and NGOs) could be invited to join each consortium formed as a network of TE institutions.
-Names which the review team considered for this level of IUC initiative which would focus on national university development were NUC - Networked University Cooperation, NIUC - Networked Institutional University Cooperation, WEBIUC - Widening Education University Cooperation.
+Names which the review team considered for this level of IUC initiative which would focus on national university development were NUC - Networked $\underline{\mathbf{U}}$ niversity Cooperation, NIUC - Networked Institutional University Cooperation, WEBIUC - Widening Education Building Institutional University Cooperation or NETIUC - National Education and Training Initiative for University Cooperation.

-Operational characteristics and objectives of the three proposed VLIR-UOS IUC partnership models
+6. Operational characteristics and objectives of the three proposed VLIR-UOS IUC partnership models